MauroCE/DanteGPT/README.md

 <img src="images/model2.png" width="650">
 </p>

+Model 2 is also over-fitting.
+I have trained exactly the same architecture but smaller model, with `context_size = 256`, `n_emb = 192`, `num_layers = 4`, and `num_heads = 4`.
+Training this model over 5000 iterations did not overfit as much and achieved lower final test loss.

 # Moving Forward

 1. Implement [FlashAttention](https://arxiv.org/abs/2205.14135), which computes *exact* self-attention but can bring important speed ups.
 See [HuggingFace](https://huggingface.co/docs/text-generation-inference/en/conceptual/flash_attention) for a simple, quick explanation.